govinsprabhu/Advanced_line_dectection/writeup_template.md

                       [970, 1],
                       [970, img_size[1] - 1]])
 ```
-Using `getPerspectiveTransform` function I got the perspective matrix, calculated `Minv` for later purpose.
-Transformed the image to using `cv2.warpPerspective` function.
+Using `getPerspectiveTransform` function I got the perspective matrix, also calculated `Minv` inverse perspective transformation for later purpose.
+Transformed the image to warped using `cv2.warpPerspective` function.

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.